If you’re selling a house in Morden, read on for our handy area guide to help you market your house to prospective buyers.

 Morden has 42 schools with capacities ranging from 15 to 1220.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Community School, Voluntary Aided School, Other Independent Special School, Community Special School, Further Education, Pupil Referral Unit, EY Setting in the area.

 It's a Mixed Foundation School for children aged 11 to 18.
-The school enrols 1220 students.
+The schools has a capacity of 1220 pupils.

 A Mixed Community School for pupils 11 to 16 years.
 The school enrols 1200 students.